 But how does positive reinforcement make a difference?

-Over a period of time people can begin to embody positive reinforcement and affirmations.
-They can help them think more clearly, change the way in which they think and people can even start to believe these positive reinforcements.
+Over a period of time, people can begin to embody positive reinforcement and affirmations.
+They can help them think more clearly and change the way in which they think.
+People can even start to believe these positive reinforcements.
 Struggling with addiction?
 By changing the mantra from ‘recovery is impossible’ to ‘recovery IS possible because….’ individuals can successfully feel empowered to move forward.

 In the long run and with consistency, affirmations can improve our self-confidence too.
 Instead of telling yourself that you can’t do anything right, tell yourself that you’re capable of reaching your goals.
 The change in inner monologue will improve self-esteem and gradually improve confidence over time.